o19s/pdf-discovery-demo/README.md

 1. `cd ./ocr`

 1. Make sure you have Tesseract installed.  `brew install tesseract` on OSX.
+Alternatively, check that the script `extract.ps1` isn't pointing at the hosted pdf-discovery-demo version of Tika ;-)  Or, if it is, then that's okay.

 1. Check the `./tika-properties/.../TesseractOCRConfig.properties` file, make sure it points to your Tesseract setup.

 1. Run the extraction process, creating the working docs in the `/extracts` directory from the PDF's in `/files`.
+We have already a pattern of `filesN` and `extractsN`.

 ```
-pwsh extract-directory.ps1 ./files
+pwsh extract-directory.ps1 ./files ./extracts
 ```

 1. Create Solr documents.